Automattic/jetpack/readme.txt

 * Likes / Publicize: in the Jetpack Dashboard, add explanation to clarify the role of the features.
 * Shortcodes: rely on WordPress Core to handle SlideShare slideshow embeds.
 * Shortcodes: cache the output of the Twitter shortcode.
+* Subscriptions: remove obsolete polyfill JavaScript from the Subscriptions form.
 * Sync: improvements to the synchronization of plugin and theme updates.
 * Sync: improve performance for sites using PHP 7, with `fastcgi_finish_request` enabled.